Metz's Fofana names Real Madrid's Varane as role model | Goal.com

 Fofana joined Metz from Alanyaspor in 2018 while they were still in Ligue 2.

-The Maroons won Ligue 1 promotion for the current campaign upon with his arrival and he states the difference between the two tiers.
+The Maroons won Ligue 1 promotion for the current campaign upon with his arrival and he divulged some of the differences between the two tiers.

 "Ligue 2 is very physical, there are a lot of contacts.
 But in Ligue 1, I think it's more technical, mistakes are not forgiven in Ligue 2," Fofana said.

-Fofana dreams of playing in either Germany or France but he did stress that he is comfortable at Metz at the moment.
+Fofana dreams of playing in either Germany or England but he did stress that he is comfortable at Metz at the moment.

 "I was in Mali, I arrived in Turkey and then I arrived in France.
 I like this championship.
 I have a lot of goals.
 But I'm not going to say when I want to leave Ligue 1.